RosieSB/Analysis-Problems/analysis_problems/_build/html/_sources/Problems.md

 [This question is asking you to recall (or revise if you can't recall) Definition 2.2 from the lecture notes.That's a key definition and we build on it when we define what it means to be differentiable --- see the next question.]

 (37)=
 37.
     (i) Give the definition of what it means for a function $f:A\to\mathbb{R}$ to be differentiable at $a \in A$.

     (ii) State carefully what this means in terms of limits of sequences.

     (iii) State carefully what this means in terms of the $\varepsilon-\delta$ criterion.
-    [ The first part is just asking you to give Definition 3.2.1 and the other parts are checking that you know what this means.
+    [The first part is just asking you to give Definition 3.2.1 and the other parts are checking that you know what this means.
     <br>
     The key points from Chapter 2 are Definition 2.2 of a limit of a function and Theorem 1.2.6 giving the sequential criterion.
 But you need to see how to apply these, not just copy them out.
 Here they have to be applied to the relevant function for the definition of differentiability, not $f$ itself. ]